 One of the best things about bamboo flooring is that it is ecologically friendly.
-Manufactured from a type of grass, bamboo plants can regrow every 3-5 years, compared to hardwood trees that can take 20 years or more to be replenished.
+Manufactured from a type of grass, bamboo plants can regrow every 3 to 5 years, compared to hardwood trees that can take 20 years or more to be replenished.
 Bamboo is also recyclable and completely biodegradable allowing it to break down into the natural environment at the end of its life cycle.

 However, there are some concerns that are surfacing about bamboo floors and their impact on the interior of a living room.
 Depending on how it was manufactured, the adhesives used to bind the fibers into planks may end up releasing trace amounts of Volatile Organic Chemicals into the air after installation.
 There are also some concerns about the role of bamboo farms in deforestation, as well as issues with the amount of carbon that it takes to transport this material.

-Distressed bamboo manufactured from recycled flooring pieces can create a distinctive look in a living room, that can then be set against matched, solid pieces, and multicolored furnishings.Continue to 6 of 7 below.
+In the above image, distressed bamboo manufactured from recycled flooring pieces creates a distinctive.
+It can then be set against matched, solid pieces, and multicolored furnishings.Continue to 6 of 7 below.

 06 of 07